Clearwater Bus Accident Lawyer

 What Damages Can Be Recovered in Bus Accident Cases in Florida?

 Depending on the type of bus accident that caused your injuries, various types of compensation may be available, and you may be able to file claims or personal injury lawsuits against multiple parties.
 Chances are good that the bus company will offer you a settlement shortly after your crash.
-Do not accept this offer without talking to bus accident lawyer Jim Magazine.
-If you sign anything or accept a settlement check, you could be throwing away your right to recover full compensation for your losses.
-Damages that are generally available in bus accidents in Florida include:

 Economic Damages

-Economic damages include your medical bills, including the cost of the ambulance, emergency room care, surgeries, your hospital stay, follow-up visits with doctors, x-rays, medications, and special medical equipment.
+Economic damages include your medical bills, including the cost of the ambulance, emergency room care, surgeries, your hospital stays, follow-up visits with doctors, x-rays, medications, and special medical equipment.
 Your lost wages and other financial losses are included in this category as well.
 These damages can be calculated using receipts, bills, and wage statements.

 Non-Economic Damages